aevrah/100-days-of-code/log.md

 **Thoughts:** I really liked Cassidy's simplified explanations for the differences between these methods.

-### Day 8: January 08, 2018
-**Today's Progress**: Finished section 6 on Scope of Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs).
-Went through the differences between the call, apply, and bind methods in JavaScript.

 ### Day 9: January 09, 2018
 **Today's Progress**: ['Update on Twitter'](https://twitter.com/mar15sa/status/950902008780746753)